Off-duty NYPD officer dies of self-inflicted gunshot, becomes 8th city cop to die by suicide this year

 The 35-year-old officer, who has not been identified, had been on the job for seven years, worked in the Bronx, and left behind a note, the New York Post reported.

-NYPD Chief of Department Terence Monahan told WYNC the death was the eighth suicide the department has faced this year.
+NYPD Chief of Department Terence Monahan told WYNC the death was the eighth suicide within the department this year.

 "That is a very large number," Monahan said.
 "We want to let our cops know that it’s okay to ask for help.
-It’s really devastating to see that it continues (including) last night.”
+It’s really devastating to see that it continues [including] last night.”

 OFF-DUTY NYPD OFFICER DIES OF SELF-INFLICTED GUNSHOT WOUND: POLICE